cables-gl/cables/doc/dev_hello_op/dev_hello_op.md

 ```javascript
 var myInPort = op.inValue("Input");
 ```
+We have now created a new variable of the type port.
+Lets break this line of code down:
+- **var** creates a new variable
+- **myInPort** is the name of the variable, you could write anything here
+- **op** references to the operator itself **.inValue("Input")** means get the value coming into the op

+Don't worry if your not following this all right now, it will all make much more sense later on :)

 We have now defined a new port called `myInPort` with the visible text label `My In Port`, which can be used to enter a value in op-settings or act as input from another op.
 In this example we will just forward the input value to an out-port.
 So let’s define it below:

 ```javascript
 var myOutPort = op.outValue("Output");